 According to FMCSA regulations, an employer must conduct alcohol and drug tests on employees before hiring a truck driver.
 The driver must test negative to operate a commercial motor vehicle.

 Employers must also conduct random alcohol and drug tests throughout the driver’s service.
 If the driver reports working and appear to be under the influence of drugs or alcohol, the employer must subject him to a drug and alcohol test.
 Employers are also required to train driver supervisors to identify signs of intoxication.

-DOT drug testing and alcohol testing is also required in these instances.
+DOT drug testing and alcohol testing are also required in these instances.

 The driver may then be subject to six tests over 12 months, but this time period can be extended to as much as four years.